 Somewhere in the middle of these options, is music which is under the Creative Commons licenses, a great option if you’re working to a tight budget.

-This is music which can be used when certain conditions are adhered to, for example – if it’s not used for commercial usage (i.e monetizing your show counts).
+This is music which can be used when certain conditions are adhered to, for example – if it’s not used for commercial usage (i.e monetizing your podcast counts).

 The Legis Music blog goes into more detail on the matter and also highlights some of the best options with music and sound effects library, including Youtube Audio Library, Free Music Archive, Musopen, Dig.ccmixter and Incompetech.

 Finally, if you’re looking for something totally original – why not hire a musician via Fiverr?
-You’ll be able to avoid all of these legal issues and get something unique for your show!
+You’ll be able to avoid all of these legal issues and get something unique for your podcast!